TRIGGERS

 * To monitor the DDL commands.

-* To restrict to perform some task on particular days or time or by a particular users.
+* To restrict to perform some task on particular days or

 * To provide high security for data.